codesharedot/qtum-price-ruby/README.md

-# decred price ruby
+# vechain price ruby

-Gets the decred price with Ruby (from JSON).
+Gets the vechain price with Ruby (from JSON).

 https://ruby-lang.co